Our first 10 yearsprint

 |Research Fields:||Study Programmes:|

-Urša Bernardič, BSc, Biopsychology, UP FAMNIT; currently master’s student of the programme Research Master Brain and Cognitive Science (Behavioural Neuroscience track) at the University of Amsterdam, the Netherlands
+Urša Bernardič, BSc, Biopsychology, UP FAMNIT; currently master’s student in the programme Research Master Brain and Cognitive Science (Behavioural Neuroscience track) at the University of Amsterdam, the Netherlands

 Alive?
 Alive!
 Research and suicide prevention